 3) A set amount for any claim

-For example, you may be required to pay £75 for any claim.
-When comparing quotes you should take into account the excess you will have to pay in the event of a claim.
-A cheaper policy with a higher excess may end up being more expensive in the long run if you have to make a claim.
+E.g. £75 for any claim.
+When comparing quotes, you should consider the excess you will have to pay in the event of a claim.
+A cheaper policy with a higher excess may be more expensive in the long run if you have to make a claim.

 What bicycles are covered by a bike insurance policy?

-Insurance is available for all types of bike including:
+Insurance is available for all types of bikes, including:

 1) Mountain bikes